suma-project/Suma/INSTALL.md

 Suma Server Software Configuration
 -----------------------------------

-* index.php
+* indexConfig.php

-    You must set some path variables in the index.php file for the Suma server to function correctly.
-These are located at the top of the file in the `Config` section.
+    In the `/SUMA_SERVER_INSTALL_DIR/web/config/` directory, copy `indexConfig_example.php` to a new file `indexConfig.php`.
+You must set some path variables in the indexConfig.php file for the Suma server to function correctly.

     `$SUMA_SERVER_PATH` must be set to the `SUMA_SERVER_INSTALL_DIR` where the Suma server was installed earlier in these instructions (e.g. `/var/www/app/sumaserver`).